somabhagat/rest_service/README.md

 # Agentic Payment REST Service (2026 Strategy)

+This project is a technical deep-dive into the infrastructure required for the next wave of fintech: **Agentic Commerce** and **Network Tokenization**.

 ## Visual Overview (Swagger UI)
 ![Agentic Commerce API Documentation](./Screenshot_is_agent.png)

-*The interactive API documentation showcasing the `is_agent` logic for autonomous commerce and tokenized payment methods.*
-This project is a technical deep-dive into the infrastructure required for the next wave of fintech: **Agentic Commerce** and **Network Tokenization**.

 ### Strategic Objectives
 * **Agentic Permissioning:** Implemented `is_agent` logic to distinguish between human-initiated and AI-autonomous transactions.